dpalomar/packer-Uc3mTiw/README.md

 **Current Ubuntu Version Used**: 16.04.1

-This example build configuration installs and configures Ubuntu 16.04 x86_64 minimal using __Ansible__, and then generates two Vagrant box files, for:
+This project build configuration installs and configures Ubuntu 16.04 x86_64 minimal using __Ansible__, and then generates two Vagrant box files, for:

   - VirtualBox
   - VMware